 I will forestall any accusations of secretiveness by saying that all this is heart-knowledge in Steiner’s sense, not sensational information in a ‘new-age’ sense, so it needs the protection that heart-sharing will give it.

 I shall not for now offer any more contributions to the news-sheet till we all see how it develops.
 Keep in touch!
 Love and blessings.

 He is amongst other things a cereologist, with many profound observations on the nature of the crop circle phenomenon, serving as a mainstay speaker at the Glastonbury Symposium.
-He has spent decades studying butterflies, seeing them as very special representatives of the elemental kingdom.
-His understandings of history, the natural world, human society and the cosmos are erudite and enlightening to all who hear his discourses.
+He spent decades studying butterflies, seeing them as very special representatives of the elemental kingdom.
+His understandings of history, the natural world, human society and the cosmos are erudite and enlightening to all who heard his discourses.

 For more of his written work, see The Archive of Stanley Messenger.